June 11, 2018

 Graduates, I am pleased and honored to be with you today, on this memorable occasion.
 Your experiences and education from Cal State East Bay are the foundation upon which you will build your lives going forward as our future scientists, engineers, nurses, and psychologists.

 This year, Cal State East Bay will graduate almost 5,000 students.
 Here are some facts about yourselves:

-Of those students receiving their master’s degrees:
+Of those student receiving bachelor’s degrees:

-Of those students receiving their bachelor’s degrees:
+Of those students receiving their graduate degrees:

 Well done, all of you.

 Your sacrifices, perseverance and determination have carried you through to this very moment, the day of graduation.
 Each of you negotiated a complex schedule of daytime, evening, weekend, online, and hybrid classes until your requirements were fulfilled.

 You managed to accomplish this while holding down jobs — sometimes more than one, pursuing internships, studying abroad, and providing service to the community.
 And, importantly, you found time to be with your family, friends and loved ones, some of whom I hope are in the audience, celebrating with you today.